-At Foundation Year level, all students take 120 credits including two core modules covering study skills and personal development (Academic Literacy and Communication Skills), and basic numeracy and statistical skills (Maths and Statistics).
+At Foundation Year level, all students take six 20 credit modules including two core modules covering study skills and personal development (Academic Literacy and Communication Skills), and basic numeracy and statistical skills (Maths and Statistics).

-BA Geography and Planning students also take three further core modules.
-Introduction to the Social Sciences provides a general overview and introduction to study in the social sciences; the Extended Project allows students to explore subject matter and specific skills important to their chosen degree in more depth, through researching and writing up an extended essay, project or laboratory-based experiment; and Foundations of Geography provides foundational subject knowledge, skills and techniques in this subject area.
-In addition, students take 20 credits from a choice of subject areas including Biology, Chemistry, English, History, Modern Languages, Psychology and Sociology.
+BA History students also take three further core modules.
+Introduction to the Humanities provides a general overview and introduction to study in the humanities; the Extended Project allows students to explore subject matter and specific skills important to their chosen degree in more depth, through researching and writing up an extended essay, project or laboratory-based experiment; and Foundations of History provides foundational subject knowledge, skills and techniques in this subject area.
+In addition, students take one further module from a choice of up to seven possible subject areas including Biology, Chemistry, English, Geography, Modern Languages, Psychology, and Sociology.

-If students are studying the Foundation Year level part-time, they take the two core Academic Literacy and

-Maths modules in the first year, plus the Introduction to the Social Sciences module.
-In the second year, students will take the Foundations of Geography module, a second foundational module from the list above, and the core Extended Project module.
+If students are studying the Foundation Year level part-time, they take the two core Academic Literacy and Maths modules in the first year, plus the Introduction to the Humanities module.
+In the second year, students will take the Foundations of History module, a second foundational module from the list above, and the core Extended Project module.

-In all cases, students' personal tutors will be available to discuss the best module options to take to best support successful progression to the BA Geography and Planning.
+In all cases, students' personal tutors will be available to discuss the best module options to take to best support successful progression to the BA History.